 9. Brand

-Brand innovation strengthens how customers perceive a business and its values.
-It involves creating a strong emotional connection that goes beyond the product itself.
-For example, Nike’s focus on empowering athletes through campaigns like “Just Do It” has elevated the brand to represent inspiration and achievement.
-A strong brand can transform a product from a functional item into a symbol of identity and lifestyle, creating loyalty and differentiation in the marketplace.
+For example, Nike’s emphasis on empowering athletes through campaigns like “Just Do It” has positioned the brand as a symbol of inspiration and achievement.
+By creating a strong emotional connection, brand innovation can transform a functional product into an expression of identity and lifestyle, driving customer loyalty and long-term differentiation in competitive markets.

 10. Customer Engagement